Goldman child abduction case: Political involvement and return

 A Brazilian federal court ruled in December 2009 that Sean must be returned.
 However, A Brazilian supreme court judge then issued a ruling delaying the case until February 2010 saying the boy should be able to express himself in court.

 Based on a decision of Brazil's Supreme Court, Sean was handed over to his father on December 24, 2009.
 Sean was nine years old at the time of his return.

 U.S. Secretary of State Hillary Clinton treated the case as a diplomatic issue of Brazil's obligations under the Hague Convention.

-Aftermath
+Continuing legal and media developments

 As of January, 2010, his Brazilian family was hoping to regain custody.
-Sean's grandmother Silvana Bianchi Carneiro Ribeiro has vowed to continue the battle through the Brazilian courts.
+Sean's grandmother Silvana Bianchi Carneiro Ribeiro vowed to continue the battle through the Brazilian courts.

-New Jersey courts have denied visitation rights for both grandparents months before the grandfather's death.
+New Jersey courts denied visitation rights for both grandparents and dismissed their complaint in March 2011.
+The judge reprimanded the grandparents for their "contemptible actions’’.
+He cited their repeated attempts to undermine the father-son relationship by playing a major part in the original Brazilian litigation, as well as their relentless legal war in continuing litigation in both US and Brazilian courts even after Sean's return.

 Media coverage continued after the return: